fullstack-development/blockchain-wiki-en/tools/subgraph/README.md

 - **Many-To-Many Relationships⁠**

-As you may have noticed when we discussed "one-to-one", there each book can be written by only one author, which isn't quite true, as one author can write many books, and one book can be written by several authors.
-Let's correct this.
 "Many-to-many" relationships can be represented as arrays in each of the two involved entities.

 A simple way: